FriendsOfShopware/FroshPlatformHtmlMinify/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-This plugin allows you to deliver minified HTML to visitors.
+This plugin delivers minified HTML and minified inline JavaScript to visitors.
 In tests this results in up to 50% smaller contents, with enabled compression up to 30%.
 You can track the compression in Devtools by viewing the header `X-Tinect-Html-Compressor`.